robinmonjo/coincoin/apps/blockchain/README.md

 Blockchain.add("some data")
 ```

 Data will be broadcasted on the network so nodes can start to mine it (i.e: compute the proof-of-work).
-Once a node comes up with the proof-of-work,
-it will add the block in the blockchain and forward it to other peers.
+Once a node comes up with the proof-of-work, it adds the block in the blockchain and forwards it to other peers.
 Proof-of-work difficulty can be modified in `config.exs`

 ## API